ahayyes/SingleNAD_Hayes_et_al/README.md

 **Note on the sequencing data**

 The diclofenac and 17-β-estradiol experiments were sequenced using NEB Ultra ll FS library prep, and the metformin experiment used a PCR free library prep.
 There is a set of inoculum sequenced using both library preps to account for any biases when comparing to the inoculum.
-The inoculum to be used with the diclofenac and 17-β-estradiol analyses are 'inoculum_r1_trimmed_r1, inoculum_r1_trimmed_r2' etc. The inoculum files to be used metformin anlayses are 'inocR1_R1_001, inocR1_R2_001' etc.
+The inoculum to be used with the diclofenac and 17-β-estradiol analyses are 'inoculum_r1_trimmed_r1, inoculum_r1_trimmed_r2' etc. The inoculum files to be used metformin anlayses are 'inocR1_R1_001, inocR1_R2_001' etc. The right inoculum pipeline output files are often contained in the NAD folder they should be used with.

 **ARG Data**